metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

 - `api_version` (String) APIVersion of the referent.
-- `namespace` (String) Namespace of the referent, defaults to the namespace of the Kubernetesresource object that contains the reference.
+- `namespace` (String) Namespace of the referent, defaults to the namespace of the Kubernetes resource object that contains the reference.

 <a id="nestedatt--spec--depends_on"></a>